 This course examines basic questions in learning and memory.
 We discuss the historical separation and division of these two areas as well as the paradigmatic differences in studying learning and memory.
 We also discuss basic research methods for investigating learning and memory and survey established and recent research findings, as well as consider several different kinds of models and theories of learning and memory.
 Topics include skill acquisition, perceptual learning, statistical learning, working memory, implicit memory, semantic vs. episodic memory, and memory disorders.

-Instructor(s): A. Bakkour Terms Offered: Spring
+Instructor(s): A. Bakkour Terms Offered: Autumn

 Equivalent Course(s): EDSO 23800, NSCI 22415